 Robotic prostatectomy is one of the most common treatments for prostate cancer.
 It’s minimally invasive, allowing quicker recovery and a reduced risk of complications.
 At Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, the board-certified urologists regularly complete robotic prostatectomies.
 Call the office today to make an appointment or book online to learn more.

-Robotic prostatectomy is a minimally invasive procedure that removes your entire prostate.
+It’s a minimally invasive procedure that removes your entire prostate.
 The prostate is a gland between your bladder and penis.
 It produces the seminal fluid that carries semen out of the body during ejaculation.

 A robotic prostatectomy isn’t performed by a robot.
 Your surgeon’s in control the entire time.
 During treatment, your Comprehensive Urology provider stands at a computer console in the operating suite.